keepaliveit-staging/staging.keepaliveit.co.uk/_pages/about.markdown

 permalink: /about
 classes:
   - about
-excerpt: "Learn more about Keep-Alive I.T"
+excerpt: "We're an I.T Consultancy Company who takes pride in our work.
+Discover more about our company to learn how."

 header:
   overlay_image: /assets/images/about.jpg